Section 3.08 Ethics Ombudsperson

-Furthermore, in human affairs integrity is frequently questioned when perceptions are based on incomplete or inaccurate information.
-A perception of ethical lapse, whether true or not, can do significant damage to the reputation of the organization and/or individuals.
-It is important to have an avenue of addressing perceived ethical failures as well as real ones.
+The Ethics Ombudsperson receives, investigates and resolves questions and allegations of potential lapses in institutional ethics and integrity.
+Integrity is frequently questioned when perceptions are based on incomplete or inaccurate information.
+A perception of ethical lapse, whether true or not, can do significant damage to the reputation of the University and/or an Employee.

-Therefore, the Ethics Ombudsman will not:
+A. The Ethics Ombudsperson will not:

 - Resolve differences of opinion or personal disagreements.